-11.1.2 Tensile test specimen geometry used (include engineering drawing),
+11.1.2 Tensile test specimen geometry used (include engineering drawing).
+For end-tabbed test specimens include a drawing of the tab and specify the tab material and the adhesive used,

 11.1.3 Type and configuration of the test machine (include drawing or sketch if necessary).
 If a commercial test machine was used, the manufacturer and model number are sufficient for describing the test machine.
-Good laboratory practice also dictates recording the serial numbers of the test equipment, if available,
+Good laboratory practice also dictates recording the serial numbers of the test equipment if available,

 11.1.4 Type, configuration, and resolution of strain measurement equipment used (include drawing or sketch if necessary).
 If a commercial extensometer or strain gages were used, the manufacturer and model number are sufficient for describing the strain measurement equipment.
-Good laboratory practice also dictates recording the serial numbers of the test equipment, if available,
+Good laboratory practice also dictates recording the serial numbers of the test equipment, if available, azmanco.com practice also dictates recording the serial numbers of the test equipment, if available,